kemo14331/MC-Debug-Monitor/README.md

 ## Features
 * The MC Debug Monitor can monitor the following data.
  ・ List of Scoreboards
+ ・ The result of multiple commands
   ###### These are coming soon
   ・ The result value of the `/data` command
-  ・ The result value of the `/storage` command
-  ・ The result of multiple commands
+  ・ The data of storage

 * Monitored data can be saved to an external file.